Open in The Food App

 M&S Caesar Salad

-M&S Caesar Salad is an Ultra‑processed food product.
+M&S Caesar Salad is a Not ultra‑processed food product.

-The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.
+Not ultra‑processed: Although the product contains additives, these are not among those we consider clear indicators of an ultra‑processed food.

 Ascorbic Acid